MSC Euribia’s first European cruise cancelled due to repositioning delay

 The ship has remained in Dubai since late February and has not yet been able to begin the long repositioning voyage to Europe.
 The delay is linked to the continuing uncertainty surrounding navigation through the Strait of Hormuz, a strategic maritime passage whose security situation has affected commercial shipping movements in the region.

-In communication sent to booked passengers, MSC Cruises explained that the vessel had been unable to depart the Gulf as originally planned, resulting in a postponed repositioning voyage toward Northern Europe.
-As a consequence, the ship would not reach its European deployment area in time to operate the first scheduled sailing of the season, and the cruise line therefore cancelled the departure.
+In a communication sent to booked passengers, MSC explained that the ship had been unable to depart the Persian Gulf as originally planned, resulting in a postponed relocation voyage toward Northern Europe.
+As a consequence, Euribia's first scheduled sailing of the season is cancelled.

 The cancelled itinerary had been planned as a round-trip voyage beginning in Kiel with an additional embarkation call in Copenhagen.
-Ports of call were to include Flåm, Hellesylt and Ålesund before returning to the German port.
+Ports of call included Flam, Hellesylt and Ålesund before returning to the German port.

 The company indicated that the cancellation followed an assessment of the available operational options, with the delayed arrival of the ship making it impractical to maintain the scheduled departure date.
 The cruise line also acknowledged that the decision might cause disappointment among guests who had already arranged their travel plans, noting that the cancellation resulted directly from the vessel’s delayed movement rather than from a discretionary operational adjustment.